sonnewend/workshopday-networking-azure/README.md

 **Important Notes**
 - Three Virtual Networks;
 - Gateway VPN on the Hub network;
-- VNET Peering connection Hub to spoke and vice versa;
+- VNET Peering connection Hub to spoke and vice verse;
 - VNET Peering connection in the hub to allow gateway transit;
 - VNET Peering connection in each spokes to use remote gateways;
 - Azure Bastion on the Hub network;